gylshaurya/gylshaurya/README.md

 # Hi, I'm Shaurya

-I'm a Student Developer building intelligent and impactful tools in **AI, Data, Web and Mobile**.
+I'm a Student at IIT Roorkee, I love buikding things and have developed multiple applications in web, android, Blockchain, AI & Data.

 Currently focused on:

 - **Scidea** — A community for Science, and THE platform to share your ideas.
-A modern UI with upvotes, bookmarks, profiles, and dynamic tabs.
+A modern and minimalistic UI with featuree like upvoting, categories of Ideas, bookmarks, profiles, and dynamic tabs.
+- **MOPS** —  Mobile OnChain Patient System, A single database for securely storing a patient's entire medical history which assits doctors in treatment.
 - **FireRiskAI** — Predictive wildfire heatmap and hourly spread simulator for Uttarakhand using 10+ years of MODIS data and geospatial ML.
-- **Splitz** — Smart bill-splitting mobile app that extracts prices from receipts using OCR and divides them among friends instantly.
+- **Splitz** — Smart bill-splitting mobile app that extracts prices from receipts and divides them among friends based on the portion they ate also adjusting tax instantly.

 <br>